Woman,48, charged with murder after police unearth body buried in Northampton back garden

 A 48-year-old woman with has been charged murder after detectives discovered a body buried in the back garden of a house in Northampton.

-Police confirmed the remains are believed to be those of a 42-year-old male.
+Police confirmed the remains are believed to be those of a missing 42-year-old male.

 Fiona Beal was formally charged with a single count of murder shortly after midnight on Sunday (March 20) following the launch of a homicide investigation some days earlier.